Eye Health Central

 Once it hits our atmosphere, the light from the sun scatters in all directions, but when it hits a flat surface like a road, the hood of a car or a window, that light becomes polarised.
 What that means is that the light travels in a brighter and more consistent direction.
 That direction is almost always horizontal and right into our eyes.
 That is when horizontal glare becomes involved.
 As a result of diminished visibility, the risk of harm to a person or property dramatically increases, even if a person is wearing regular sunglasses.

-What Is Polarisation
+What Is Polarisation?

 Ordinary sunglasses, without any filtering, fail to block glare.
 They only reduce the intensity of both horizontal and vertical light.
 When the lenses of sunglasses become polarised, a special chemical is either applied to those lenses or included during the injection moulding process.
 That chemical operates to filter the light that passes through the lenses.
 When sunglasses are polarised, that filter allows light to pass through the lenses vertically.
 Horizontal light is absorbed, and it isn't allowed through.
 What the eye and brain see is likely to be a little bit darker than usual, but the acuity and detail of the image will be enhanced.

-What Are The Advantages of Polarised Lenses
+What Are The Advantages of Polarised Lenses?

 Most people are aware that wearing 100% UV protection sunglasses is advisable to protect our eyes from UV rays.
-What many people don't realise is that polarised sunglasses doesn't mean they will protect your eyes from UV rays as UV and polarisation are separate things however polarised lenses will help you with:
+What many people don't realise is that polarised sunglasses doesn't mean they will protect your eyes from UV rays as UV and polarisation are separate things however polarised lenses will help you

 • Reduce glare